ngi-nix/summer-of-nix/README.md

 The overarching goals of this program are to:

-- use Nix to improve the usability of NGI related projects
+- use Nix to improve the usability of NGI related projects;
-- provide opportunities for
+- create opportunities for less experienced Nixers to learn how to effectively use and contribute to Nix;
+- facilitate networking to build and foster a vibrant community.

 ## Strategies